OverachieVRs/OTL-Perspectives/README.md

 TheProject

-This is a repository for our web app we are required to make for VR4G
+This is a repository for our VR project we are required to make for VR4G

 NOTE